zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_its_integration_guide.rst

 - ``flash/its_flash_info_external.c`` - Defines an instance of the
-  ``struct its_flash_info_t`` type for the external flash device, used only to handle requests from the SST partition.
+  ``struct its_flash_info_t`` type for the external flash device, used only to handle requests from the PS partition.

 The CMSIS flash interface **must** be implemented for each target based on its flash controller.